 The Alberta pork industry: Its very existence is threatened.
 By a perfect storm.
 Moving on.

 Gold: Hey look!
 The gold "perfect storm" is a good thing!
 Who knew?
 Must be another part of the conspiracy.

 Asthma: Specifically, Canadian asthma.

-Wheat: Prices have hit all-time highs.
-Apparently it's due to a "perfect storm."
+Wheat: Prices hit all-time highs.
+Apparently it was due to a "perfect storm."
 Apparently, also, that storm didn't even include the fact that the American government has encouraged farmers to turn thousands of acres of cropland over to growing corn as an overpriced source of fuel.
 Not perfect.